Occidental College

 Optional Informal Resolution

-- Students are encouraged to directly discuss the matter in person or in writing with the individual(s) most directly responsible.
+• Students or visitors are encouraged to discuss the matter in person or in writing with the Director of Disability Services.

-- If the Associate Dean of Students is unable to assist in informally resolving the concern(s), the student will be referred to the formal complaint procedure.
+• If the Director of Disability Services is unable to assist in informally resolving the concern(s), the student will be referred to the formal complaint procedure.

-- If the Associate Dean of Students is involved in the concern(s), the student should report to the Dean of Students Office designee and follow formal complaint procedures.
+• If the Director of Disability Services is involved in the concern(s), the student should report to the Associate Dean for Student Academic Affairs and follow formal complaint procedures.
+The Associate Dean for Student Academic Affairs has the discretion to designate an appropriate officer to review the appeal (“designee").

 Formal Complaint